MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 3. Publish the bot.

-If authentication variables are being used in a topic, they will become "Unknown" variables.
-Go to the Topic list page to see which topics have those error and fix them before publishing.
+If authentication variables are being used in a topic, they will become **Unknown** variables.
+Go to the Topics page to see which topics have errors and fix them before publishing.

 ### Permanently remove the authentication configuration